tasiogr/DeeplensWorkshop/Create_custom_Sagemaker_model_and_deploy_on_Deeplens.md

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-15.png)

-4. Give the application name a unique name like 'greengrass-hello-world-userxxx' and the IdentityNameParameter your user name and click 'Deploy'.
+4. Give the application name a unique name like 'greengrass-hello-world-userxxx' and the IdentityNameParameter your like 'classification-userxxx' with your name and click 'Deploy'.

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-15.1.png)